Benjamin-K-Philip/2-in-1-game/README.md

   - **User Interface (Menu):** At the top of the loop, print statements act as a basic UI, presenting the available games and using an input function to capture the user’s choice.

-  - **Mad Libs Component (Branch 1):** This section is structured as a sequential input-to-output flow.
+  - **Mad Libs Generator (Branch 1):** This section is structured as a sequential input-to-output flow.
 It collects 13 different variables from the user and immediately processes them into a single formatted string.

   - **Rock Paper Scissors Component (Branch 2):**